How to Turn Your LLC Into an S Corp

 1. Benchmark a Reasonable Salary

-Until now, you’ve probably been paying yourself by transferring whatever is left in the business bank account to your personal account once the bills are paid.
+Until now, you’ve probably been paying yourself by paying all your business bills, checking what's left in the business bank account at the end of the month, and transferring the surplus to your personal account.
 In an LLC, that’s fine.

-In an S Corp, however, owners who work in the business are required to be paid a reasonable salary.
-What is reasonable?
+In an S Corp, however, owners who work in the business are required to be paid a "reasonable salary" according to the IRS.
+But what is reasonable?

-We conduct a fair market compensation analysis for roles with responsibilities similar to yours and present you with a range.
+To answer this, our methodology is to conduct a fair market compensation analysis based on responsibilities, industry, and zip code, and present you with a range.
 Based on your judgment and circumstances, you’ll select a number from within that range, and this becomes your salary.

 2. Prepare the Business Finances